mmadondo/tippy/README.md

 Challenges encountered while building the app:

+When I did this over the summer, I encountered these challenges:
 ** Using the command line to access GIT.
 This was later explained fully in class and was able to work around it with no issues.
 ** Connecting constants to app, resolved by asking colleague and facilitator and learning how to ensure the control + drag properly works

+When I revised this for TPM application, I had no challenges!

 ## Credits